YSFCforge/ysfc-forge/docs/YSFC_FORGE_FULL_CONTEXT_v10.md

 ### Timestamp bytes (not validated)

-blob[6722:6726] = timestamp/ID written by MODX M on save.
+blob[6722:6726] = timestamp/ID written by MODX on save.
 Varies per export.
-These are NOT validated by MODX M. Forge does not need to match them.
+These are NOT validated by MODX.
+Forge does not need to match them.

 ---